execvpe/netscape-bookmark-toolbox/README.md

 ## Example (combined)

-Print all the URLs in the bookmark file to the standard output which are still reachable and remove duplicates among them.
+- Extract all the URLs in the bookmark file `bookmarks.html`
+- Delete duplicates and sort the URLs.
+- Check which of them are still reachable.
 Discard all errors.
+- Export the URLs back to the Netscape bookmark format including metadata such as timestamps and title.

 ```
 $ ./extract_urls.py bookmarks.html > bookmarks.raw
 $ ./rm_dups_and_sort.py bookmarks.raw > unique.raw
-$ ./filter_200.py unique.raw > /reachable.raw 2> /dev/null
+$ ./filter_200.py unique.raw > reachable.raw 2> /dev/null
+$ ./to_netscape_full.py reachable.raw bookmarks.html > export.html
 ```